intel/asynch_mode_nginx/README.md

 * QATzip module supports GZIP compression acceleration now, does not support user define dictionary compression yet.

+* The HTTP2 protocol does not support asynchronous functionality.

 ## Installation Instructions

 ### Asynch Mode for NGINX\* Installation